-A single mass flywheel provides a direct contact between the engine and clutch assembly.
+A single mass flywheel provides direct contact between the engine and the clutch assembly.
 Some clutch pressure plates contain springs to help dampen vibrations, but in general, an SMF cannot dampen engine vibration as well as a DMF.
-They tend to be much cheaper than a dual mass flywheel to replace, and because they are made of one piece they can also be resurfaced if within factory specifications.
+They tend to be much cheaper than a dual-mass flywheel to replace, and because they are made of one piece they can also be resurfaced if within factory specifications.
 The construction of a single piece of metal gives it a greater heat capacity to prevent it from warping.
 It also allows the engine to rev quicker.
 This is ideal for track cars.

 As you may have gathered, the main downside in a DMF is cost, since the assembly is more complicated and must be replaced as a complete unit.
-This is because, unlike single mass conventional clutch and flywheel assemblies, you cannot resurface a dual mass flywheel when you do a clutch job.
+This is because, unlike single mass conventional clutch and flywheel assemblies, you cannot resurface a dual-mass flywheel when you do a clutch job.

-Converting from a dual mass flywheel to a single mass flywheel can be done on most vehicles if a kit is available. eEuroparts has a number of clutch conversion kits available from Valeo, an OE supplier to many luxury European car companies.
-If you want to convert your car from a dual mass to a conventional single mass flywheel clutch, and we don’t have a kit for you, let us know and we can help you source a high quality kit.
+Converting from a dual-mass flywheel to a single mass flywheel can be done on most vehicles if a kit is available. eEuroparts has a number of clutch conversion kits available from Valeo, an OE supplier to many luxury European car companies.
+If you want to convert your car from a dual mass to a conventional single mass flywheel clutch, and we don’t have a kit for you, let us know and we can help you source a high-quality kit.